MCornejoDev/MCornejoDev/README.md

-- 👋 Hi, I’m @MCornejoDev
+- 👋 Hi, I'm @MCornejoDev
-- 👀 I’m interested in Web Application Development, Hacking and Security.
+- 👀 I'm interested in Web Application Development, Hacking and Security.
-- 🌱 I’m currently learning Pentesting with CTF.
+- 🌱 I'm currently learning Pentesting with CTF in [TryHackMe](https://tryhackme.com/)
+- ⌨️ I like to train programming skills in [CodeWars](https://www.codewars.com/)
 - 📫 How to reach me : miguel.cornejo.manzanares@gmail.com

 <!---